drunkod/colinix-files/README.md

         - rather, they become systemd services.
         - systemd manages dependencies
         - e.g. link `/var/www -> /mnt/my-drive/www` only _after_ `/mnt/my-drive/www` appears)
-    - this is akin to using Home Manager's file API -- the part which lets you statically define `~/.config` files -- just with a different philosophy.
+    - this is akin to using [Home Manager's][home-manager] file API -- the part which lets you statically define `~/.config` files -- just with a different philosophy.
 - `modules/persist/`
     - my alternative to the Impermanence module.